dylantrimble/liri-node-app/README.md

 # liri-node-app

 LIRI is a Language Interpretation and Recognition Interface.
-Use LIRI to get your latest tweets, find out about a song, or a movie, or just choose a random action from your own random file.
+Use LIRI to get atrist tour dates, find out about a song, or a movie, or just choose a random action from your own random file.

 ## Installs